 Your child should bring their reading zippy bag, reading diary and reading books into school every day.
-It is expected that your child be heard read at least 3 times a week and a comment logged in their diary.
-Reading diaries will be monitored daily.
-When your child is heard read in school, we will record a comment.
-Books will be collected in on a Tuesday, changed and returned the same day.
-If reading diaries do not show that the book/s have been read, then they will not be changed.
+It is expected that your child be heard read daily and a comment logged in their diary.
+Reading diaries will be checked daily by an adult in school.
+Books will be sent home on a Friday and should be returned the following Friday.

 Your child will bring their homework book home each Tuesday.
-This will contain their spellings and sentence homework, their maths fact to learn that week and a piece of vocabulary homework.
+This will contain their spellings and sentence homework, their maths fact to learn that week and an inference/vocabulary activity.
 Homework books should then be handed in the following Monday.

 Your child will receive up to 5 spellings each week on a ‘Look, Cover, Write, Check’ sheet.
 Your child is expected to write a sentence for each spelling.
 They may choose to write a sentence each day.

-One piece of maths homework will come home each week and its aim is to help your child become fluent in number facts.
-An activity is provided for your child to complete and it is expected that in order to become fluent, they practise it each day.
+A set of maths fact activities will come home each week and its aim is to help your child become fluent in number facts.
 Parents may wish to create similar style questions/activities.
 Regular short bursts will really help to consolidate the facts.

 In year 2, the key number facts are: